-Minor league baseball owner refuses to meet with controversial Muslim group linked to Hamas
+Minor league baseball owner to meet with faith leaders amid rift with CAIR

-The owner of two minor league baseball teams has refused to meet with a controversial, self-described Muslim civil rights group -- accusing the organization of supporting terrorists.
+A minor league baseball owner who had refused to meet with a controversial, self-described Muslim civil rights group announced Friday he now plans to meet with “influential leaders of various faith communities.”

-E. Miles Prentice, who owns the Single-A Connecticut Tigers and is the co-owner of the Double-A Midland Rockhounds, refused to meet with the Connecticut chapter of the Council on American-Islamic Relations.
+In his new statement, E. Miles Prentice, who owns the Single-A Connecticut Tigers and is the co-owner of the Double-A Midland Rockhounds, did not mention the Council on American-Islamic Relations (CAIR), which had expressed concerns over his ties to the Center for Security Policy.

-Prentice, who is also chairman of the Center for Security Policy, said in a Thursday statement he is not racist and called out CAIR's ties to Hamas, which have been previously documented and scrutinized by federal officials.

 STANTON, YANKEES TARGETING SEPTEMBER RETURN FROM KNEE INJURY